-Water Depth Coverage Required All waters in survey area within Sheet 3 Set Line Spacing MBES at 400 m (Refer to HSSD Section 5.2.2.4 Option A) All waters in survey area Complete 5301 LNM.
+Water Depth Coverage Required All waters in survey area within Sheets 1 through 5 and Sheet 8 Set Line Spacing MBES at 400 m (Refer to HSSD Section 5.2.2.4 Option A) All waters in survey area Complete 5301 LNM.
 Transit mileage, system calibration mileage and data which do not meet HSSD specifications shall not count towards the completion of the LNM requirement.
 Notify the COR/Project Manager upon nearing completion of LNM requirement.
 The final survey area shall be squared off and ensure the full investigation of any features within the surveyed extent.